Jimmy Garoppolo Player Prop Bets for the NFL Playoffs | San Francisco vs. Los Angeles 1/30/2022

 Recent Performances

-- Over his last three games, Garoppolo has put up 619 passing yards (206.3 yards per game) while going 50-for-76 (65.8% completion percentage) and throwing one touchdown and four interceptions.
+- Garoppolo has put up 619 passing yards (206.3 per game) and has a 65.8% completion percentage this year (50-of-76) over his last three games, while throwing one touchdown and four interceptions.

 Garoppolo's San Francisco Teammates